 International investors are attracted to Taiwan for a number of different reasons.
 The majority of the newly industrialized country's economy is made up of small and medium-sized businesses, inflation has remained in check, unemployment is low, there's a significant trade surplus, and foreign reserves are the fifth largest in the world.

 Investing in Taiwan with ETFs

-The easiest way to invest in Taiwan is using exchange-traded funds (ETFs), which offer instant diversification in a U.S.-traded security.
-With net assets of over $6.4 billion, as of early-March 2021, the iShares MSCI Taiwan Index ETF (NYSE: EWT) is the most popular option for investors looking for exposure to Taiwan's growing economy.
+The easiest way to invest in Taiwan is by using exchange-traded funds (ETFs), which offer instant diversification in U.S.-traded securities.
+With net assets of over $6.4 billion, as of the spring of 2021, the iShares MSCI Taiwan Index ETF (NYSE: EWT) is the most popular option for investors who are looking for exposure to Taiwan's growing economy.

 Investors who are looking for an alternative may also want to consider purchasing American depository receipts (ADRs), which are U.S.-traded securities in foreign companies.
 Some popular ADRs trading in the United States include:

-- Taiwan Semiconductor Manufacturing Co., Ltd. (NYSE: TSM)
+- Taiwan Semiconductor Manufacturing Company, Ltd. (NYSE: TSM)